Tanners (company): History

 The original Tanners cellars were underneath Shrewsbury’s Victorian Market Hall (since demolished).
 When these were requisitioned during the Second World War the company moved its head office to its current premises in Wyle Cop, Shrewsbury, parts of which date back to the 1490s and are Grade II listed.
 These were the former premises of Thomas Southam & Sons and the firm operated for some years subsequently as ‘Tanner & Southam’.
-The buildings were used in 1984 for the filming of ‘A Christmas Carol’ starring George C Scott, Susannah York and David Warner because of their Dickensian appearance.

 Before the wine boom of the 1960s Tanners was also a beer wholesaler, bottling ale and minerals on its premises.
 From the 1880s the company acted as local agents for the Burton-brewed beers of Worthington & Co, latterly part of Bass.
 Butts of sherry, pipes of Port, hogsheads of claret and burgundy were shipped via London, Bristol or Liverpool and on by rail to Tanners for resting and bottling.
 Rum arrived in puncheons via Liverpool from Jamaica and Guyana and Irish whiskey was more popular than scotch.

 Until the 1960s respectable wine merchants had no bottles on show, everything being ordered from wine lists.
 When Richard Tanner opened Shropshire’s first self-select off licence in 1968 it was called ‘The Wine Centre’ to disassociate it from Tanners.

 Tanners stopped bottling wines and beers on its own premises in 1976, ending an era of having bottled great wines such as Château Palmer 1961 and Taylor’s Vintage Port 1963 amongst many others.
 Many artifacts, photographs and equipment are displayed as museum pieces within the buildings.

-By September 1988, Tanners had opened two "Wine Markets", at Wyle Cop and Bridgnorth, which featured hundreds of annotated wines.
+By September 1988, Tanners had opened two "Wine Markets", at Wyle Cop and in Bridgnorth, which featured hundreds of annotated wines.

+Tanners employs just over 100 people with the majority split between its headquarters in Shrewsbury, and its distribution depot and bonded warehouse in Welshpool, Powys.
+In addition to a retail outlet in Shrewsbury, a second is found in Welshpool, and a further four at Bridgnorth, Hereford, Llandudno and more recently, Chester.

+The Shrewsbury Cellars Shop was cited in Country Life magazine as one of the ‘ten most charming shops in Britain.’